tokio-rs/website/content/docs/getting-started/reactor.md

 interest is the [`run`][`Core::run`] method.
 This method takes a future, `F`, and starts executing an event loop on the current thread until the future `F` is completed.
 While this may look similar to [`Future::wait`], there's a crucial
-difference: while it's waiting for the future to resolve it executes other work on the event loop rather than just blocking the thread.
+difference: while it's waiting for the future to resolve, it executes other work on the event loop rather than just blocking the thread.
 As we saw in the [previous section](../streams-and-sinks), that other work includes tasks that were spawned onto the event loop.